Basic Attacks

 If a Fatal Blow is blocked, whiffed, or interrupted by the opponent, the ability will be temporarily disabled and enter a cooldown period of 9 seconds before it becomes available again.
 Once a Fatal Blow successfully hits the opponent, the move becomes unavailable for the duration of the match.

 Any basic or kombo attack that can normally be special cancelled is allowed to be cancelled into a Fatal Blow; however, some select attacks that cannot special cancel may still be cancellable into Fatal Blow depending on the character.
-Generally speaking, there are no super cancels in the game (meaning a Fatal Blow cannot usually be cancelled into right after a special move).
+Generally speaking, there are no traditional “super cancels” in the game (meaning a Fatal Blow cannot usually be cancelled into right after a special move).

 Fatal Blows typically have lots of pushback on block, especially when blocked while crouching.
-This pushback can be negated or greatly reduced by blocking the attack standing or universally by Flawless Blocking.
+This pushback may be negated or greatly reduced by blocking the attack standing or more universally by Flawless Blocking.

 Fatal Blows deal 35% damage by default for all characters (excepting the Damage Boost) and have armor on their first frame; Fatal Blow Delayed Armor can be toggled to ON in the Tournament settings to delay the armor’s activation to frame 8, which is not the current standard for online ranked or Pro Kompetition rules but may be preferred by some kommunity tournaments.